sindresorhus/downgrade-root/readme.md

 > Try to downgrade the permissions of a process with root privileges

 Usually applies to a process started with `sudo`.

-The Windows platform is currently unsupported because it lacks `setuid` support.
+Windows is gracefully ignored as it lacks a way to [set UID](http://nodejs.org/api/process.html#process_process_setuid_id).

 ## Install